-Heart Failure (HF): Beta-Blocker Therapy for Left Ventricular Systolic Dysfunction (LVSD) (PQRS #008) and Heart Failure (HF): Angiotensin-Converting Enzyme (ACE) Inhibitor or Angiotensin Receptor Blocker (ARB) Therapy for Left Ventricular Systolic Dysfunction (LVSD) (PQRS #005) were chosen as suitable candidates for correlation analysis due to the similarities in patient population and domain.
-We hypothesize that there exists a positive association of scores between providers who prescribe beta-blocker therapy for patients with a diagnosis of heart failure with a current or prior LVEF < 40% either within a 12 month period when seen in the outpatient setting or at each hospital discharge and those providers who prescribe ACE inhibitor or ARB therapy for patients with a diagnosis of heart failure with a current or prior LVEF < 40% either within a 12 month period when seen in the outpatient setting or at each hospital discharge.
+Coronary Artery Disease (CAD): Angiotensin-Converting Enzyme (ACE) Inhibitor or Angiotensin Receptor Blocker (ARB) Therapy - Diabetes or Left Ventricular Systolic Dysfunction (LVEF < 40%) (PQRS #118) was chosen as a suitable candidate for correlation analysis due to the similarities in patient population and domain.
+We hypothesize that there exists a positive association of scores between providers who prescribe beta blocker therapy on patients with coronary artery disease seen within a 12 month period and who also have a prior MI or a current or prior LVEF < 40%, and those who prescribe beta blocker therapy on patients with a diagnosis of heart failure (HF) with a current or prior left ventricular ejection fraction (LVEF) < 40% within a 12 month period.
 Providers included in the analysis met the minimum number of quality reporting events (10) and were cleaned in the same process as the PQRS dataset.